jatin12740/Cloud-Native-Monitoring-App/README.md

 ```
 python3 app.py
 ```
 This will start the Flask server on localhost:5000.
-Navigate to [Link Text](http://localhost:5000/) on your browser to access the application.
+Navigate to ***http://localhost:5000/*** on your browser to access the application.